khalifN/AiHackerBot/README.md

+# My Awesome Project

+Welcome to my project!
+Here are some useful links:

 ## This project has been discontinued

 Yes, you can still use this software.
 It just won't recieve any updates now.